judge0/judge0/README.md

 </details>

 ## Community
 Do you have a question, feature request, or something else on your mind?
-Or you just want to follow Judge0 news?
+Or you want to follow Judge0 news?

 * [Subscribe to Judge0 newsletter](https://subscribe.judge0.com)
 * [Join our Discord server](https://discord.gg/GRc3v6n)